Midnighter32/3.18Challenges/README.md

 <details>
   <summary>Use Eldritch Altars [LONG TIME GRIND]</summary>

- - [ ] Activate Searing Exarch Altars with Wrath of the Cosmos allocated (30/250)
+ - [ ] Activate Searing Exarch Altars with Wrath of the Cosmos allocated (107/250)
  - [ ] Activate Eater of Worlds Altars with Eldritch Gaze allocated (0/250)
  - [ ] Defeat a Tier 16 Map Boss in a Rare Map after having activated at least 6 Searing Exarch Altars in an area with Wrath of the Cosmos allocated
  - [ ] Defeat a Tier 16 Map Boss in a Rare Map after having activated at least 4 Eater of Worlds Altars which have modifiers that affect the Map Boss with Eldritch Gaze allocated
 </details>

 <details>
   <summary>Sheer Arrogance [CAN BUY or DIY]</summary>

+ - [x] Writhing Invitation
  - [ ] Screaming Invitation
+ - [x] Polaric Invitation
  - [x] Incandescent Invitation
+ - [x] Maven's Invitation: The Formed
+ - [x] Maven's Invitation: The Twisted
  - [ ] Maven's Invitation: The Forgotten
  - [ ] Maven's Invitation: The Hidden
  - [ ] Maven's Invitation: The Feared
+ - [x] Maven's Invitation: The Elderslayers
 </details>

 <details>
   <summary>Defeat Empowered Encounters [RANDOM GRIND]</summary>

+ - [x] Defeat a Map Boss while it has at least 50 Empowerment in an area of level 80 or higher
  - [x] Defeat a Delirium Boss while it has at least 50 Empowerment in an area of level 80 or higher
  - [ ] Defeat a Breach Boss in its domain while it has at least 50 Empowerment in an area of level 80 or higher
  - [x] Defeat a Metamorph while it has at least 50 Empowerment in an area of level 80 or higher